Johnnsonkp/johnnsonkp/README.md

 - :computer: Most used line of code `git commit -m "Initial Commit"`
 - 🤔 I’m currently learning Ruby on Rails
 - 📫 How to reach me: john.nkp1@gmail.com.
-- ⚡ Fun fact: I'm fitness junkie, coffee enthusiast and a low-key geek
+- ⚡ Fun fact: I'm fitness a junkie, coffee enthusiast and a low-key geek